bradwestness/bradwestness.github.io/_posts/2015-09-23-the-muppets-tv-series-reaction.md

 that the show is pretty good at staying in the general zone of most of the classic Muppet outings.
-Lest we forget, there are some pretty racy jokes snuck into *The Muppet Movie,* *The Great Muppet Caper*, and even going back to *The Muppet Show* (the first pilot of which was called "Sex and Violence," for chrissakes, and the whole of The Electric Mayhem is pretty obviously stoned at all times).
+Lest we forget, there are some pretty racy jokes snuck into *The Muppet Movie,* *The Great Muppet Caper*, and even going back to *The Muppet Show* (the first pilot of which was called "Sex and Violence," for Pete's sake, and the whole of The Electric Mayhem is pretty obviously stoned at all times).

 Nobody wants these characters to talk explicity about sex acts or whatever, but a few double-entendres are far from unprecedented.
 The show didn't really go any further in this regard that where the lines